 Keep on reading.

-- Low testosterone may cause chronic fatigue, which may, in turn, lead to erectile dysfunction and low sexual desire.
+- Low testosterone may cause chronic fatigue, which may lead to erectile dysfunction and low sexual desire.

-- You can boost your testosterone by exercising, eating a healthy diet, and getting enough sleep.
+- You can boost your testosterone by working out, eating a healthy diet, and getting enough sleep.

 What Causes Low Testosterone Levels?